shubhzzz03/Network-Packet-Analyzer/README.md

 you own or have explicit permission to monitor.
 Capturing traffic on networks without authorization may be illegal.

+## Acknowledgements

+- CodSoft Cyber Security Internship
+- Scapy Documentation
+- Python Community

 ## Author
 Shubham Santosh Beloshe.
-Built as part of the CodSoft Cyber Security Virtual Internship — Task 1.